StatPhysBio/protein_holography/scripts/README.md

 - The number of workers to use for all processing.

-For the exmaple provided, these variables are given as
+For the example provided, these variables are given as
 ```bash
 codedir="../protein_holography"
 datadir="../scripts"